socieboy/forum/README.md

    'profile' => true,
 ```

 By the fault the forum include a simple user profile.
-If you want to implement your own just set the route name on this key, ust make sure that the route name recive the ID of the user.
+If you want to implement your own just set the route name on this key, just make sure that the route name recive the ID of the user.
 ```
 'profile-route' => 'forum.user.profile'
 ```